akhoshrozeh/multithreading-in-c/Part1/README.md

 			deletes all contents created by the Makefile

-	lab2_add.csv:
+	add.csv:
-		contains data about many different runs of lab2_add executable
+		contains data about many different runs of add executable

-	lab2_list.csv:
+	list.csv:
-		contains data about many different runs of lab2_list executable
+		contains data about many different runs of list executable

-	lab2_add-1.png: threads and iterations required to generate a failure (with and without yields) lab2_add-2.png: average time per operation with and without yields. lab2_add-3.png: average time per (single threaded) operation vs. the number of iterations. lab2_add-4.png: threads and iterations that can run successfully with yields under each of the synchronization options. lab2_add-5.png: average time per (protected) operation vs. the number of threads. lab2_list-1.png: average time per (single threaded) unprotected operation vs. number of iterations (illustrating the correction of the       					per-operation cost for the list length). lab2_list-2.png: threads and iterations required to generate a failure (with and without yields). lab2_list-3.png: iterations that can run (protected) without failure. lab2_list-4.png: (length-adjusted) cost per operation vs the number of threads for the various synchronization options.
+	add-1.png: threads and iterations required to generate a failure (with and without yields) add-2.png: average time per operation with and without yields. add-3.png: average time per (single threaded) operation vs. the number of iterations. add-4.png: threads and iterations that can run successfully with yields under each of the synchronization options. add-5.png: average time per (protected) operation vs. the number of threads. list-1.png: average time per (single threaded) unprotected operation vs. number of iterations (illustrating the correction of the       					per-operation cost for the list length). list-2.png: threads and iterations required to generate a failure (with and without yields). list-3.png: iterations that can run (protected) without failure. list-4.png: (length-adjusted) cost per operation vs the number of threads for the various synchronization options.

 	tests.sh:
-		runs lab2_add and lab2_list with all different options such as iterations, threads, synchronization and yield options and outputs the result to lab2_add.csv and lab2_list.csv, resepectively.
+		runs add and list with all different options such as iterations, threads, synchronization and yield options and outputs the result to add.csv and list.csv, resepectively.

 	README:
 		contains file descriptions and also analysis of the project (aka questions w/ answers from specs)